 The Deficit - Current Funds is attributed for the most part to long-term debt financing of \$5,091,697 at December 31, 2020 and \$314,532 in Halton Region municipal debt financing invoiced in 2021 for debt financed capital project costs incurred in 2020.

-Details of significant budget variances reported on the Statement of Operations were provided in the 2020 Budget Variance Report financial appendix included in the March 25, 2021 agenda.
+Details of significant budget variances reported on the Statement of Operations were provided in the 2020 Budget Variance Report financial appendix (CHBD 02 21 06 Appendix C) at the March 25 Board meeting.